devlooped/SponsorLink/privacy.md

 SponsorLink uses the data we collect to provide integrators with a mechanism to enable proper attribution of your (or your organization's) sponsorships to improve the products you use.
 In particular, we use data to:

-* Sign a locally-generated manifest file with your GitHub user identifier and sponsorships to enable integrators to verify that you are sponsoring a given account in a secure and offline way.
+* Sign a locally generated manifest file with your GitHub user identifier and sponsorships to enable integrators to verify that you are sponsoring a given account in a secure and offline way.
 * Allow integrators to lookup (locally and offline) your email and check whether you are sponsoring a given account (also locally and offline)